dadyl11/Manage-Invoices/README.md

 The, pull project content with "git pull"

 ## Built With
-Spring Boot - The web framework used
+Spring Boot - The web framework
 Maven - Dependency Management

 ## Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+We used GIT & GitHUB for versioning.
+F

 # Authors
 Kamil Miśko - Mieczysław Lis - Mateusz Górski